BigWhale/wocker/README.md

 ## Copyright / License

 © 2015 the contributors of the Wocker project under the [MIT License](https://github.com/wckr/wocker/blob/master/LICENSE).
 Created and maintained by [Kite](https://github.com/ixkaito).

+## BigWhale's notes

+Made a switch from Apache to Nginx and upgraded PHP to 7.2.
+I also added support for custom structured permalinks and I added WP Rocket configuration file (still untested, but I think it should be working if you install WP Rocket plugin).